gabiLago/fundamentosNode/readme.md

 ```shell
 npm run installDB
 ```
-It adds some sample data to the Ads database collection and a test user to de User collection.
+It adds some sample data to the Ads database collection and a test user to the User collection.

 * ### Configuration file